SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-FS-Module.md

 [slide hideTitle]

-# Write to a file
+# Write to a File

 When writing data to a file, we need to specify the path to the file first.